Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Introduction

 \section{Introduction}

 Generative vision models inevitably learn~\cite{somepalli2023diffusion,carlini2023extracting} both valuable patterns and unwanted, often proprietary, attributes from their training data.
 When specific visual concepts, be it a person’s likeness, a trademarked logo, or a distinctive artistic style, must never be reproduced, simply removing every image that contains them is a blunt security instrument.
-This approach discards rich information, significantly weakening the model’s capabilities and raising the cost of dataset curation.
+This approach discards rich training data, significantly weakening the model’s capabilities and raising the cost of dataset curation.
 More critically, even if exact memorization of a training image is avoided, an adaptive adversary~\cite{ren2025reverse} can still manipulate seeds, noise inputs, or carefully crafted prompts to extract sensitive content or close approximations, revealing the model's internalized secrets.

 This vulnerability to adversarial feature extraction demonstrates that conventional training-time defenses~\cite{ren2024unveiling} like regularization and data filtering, which aim to limit general overfitting, often leave residual feature traces.
-Similarly, inference-side techniques~\cite{gandikota2023erasing} like adversarial fine-tuning and unlearning have been repeatedly shown in empirical studies to be vulnerable to concept recurrence, making it exceedingly difficult to reliably purge a learned concept from a model’s internal feature space.
+Similarly, inference-side techniques~\cite{gandikota2023erasing} like adversarial fine-tuning and unlearning, which operate as post-hoc methods, have been repeatedly shown in empirical studies to be vulnerable to concept recurrence, making it exceedingly difficult to reliably purge a learned concept from a model’s internal feature space.

 What is fundamentally needed is selective learning: a robust, security-focused mechanism for models to ingest all of the beneficial content in an image while systematically blocking particular concept-level signals from ever taking root.
 Most prior work on memorization focuses on stopping the model from overfitting to exact training examples.
 Our formulation goes a critical step further: we propose a defense that blocks the model from encoding any identifiable attributes of protected content, the core features of a concept, not just the specific instance in the training set.
+We offer a novel perspective by reframing the problem as one of blocking concept acquisition rather than merely pruning memorized instances.
+This shift transforms memorization control into a provable, concept-level security constraint.
+By rigorously defining and enforcing this selective learning mechanism, we offer a contribution to the field of responsible and IP-safe generative modeling.